projectriff/riff/docs/riff_function_create.md

 ### Examples

 ```
-  riff function create square --git-repo https://github.com/acme/square --artifact square.js --image acme/square --invoker node --namespace joseph-ns
+riff function create my-func --image registry.example.com/image --git-repo https://example.com/my-func.git
-  riff function create tweets-logger --git-repo https://github.com/acme/tweets --image acme/tweets-logger:1.0.0
+riff function create my-func --image registry.example.com/image --local-path ./my-func
 ```

 ### Options

 ```
-      --artifact path                  path to the function source code or jar file; auto-detected if not specified
-      --dry-run                        don't create resources but print yaml representation on stdout
-      --env stringArray                environment variable expressed in a 'key=value' format
-      --env-from stringArray           environment variable created from a source reference; see command help for supported formats
+      --artifact file           file containing the function within the build workspace (detected by default)
+      --cache-size size         size of persistent volume to cache resources between builds
+      --dry-run                 print kubernetes resources to stdout rather than apply them to the cluster, messages normally on stdout will be sent to stderr
-      --git-repo URL                   the URL for a git repository hosting the function code
+      --git-repo url            git url to remote source code
-      --git-revision ref-spec          the git ref-spec of the function code to use (default "master")
+      --git-revision refspec    refspec within the git repo to checkout (default "master")
-      --handler method or class        the name of the method or class to invoke, depending on the invoker used
+      --handler name            name of the method or class to invoke, depends on the invoker (detected by default)
   -h, --help                    help for create
-      --image repository/image[:tag]   the name of the image to build; must be a writable repository/image[:tag] with credentials configured
+      --image repository        repository where the built images are pushed (default "_")
-      --invoker language               invoker runtime to override language detected by buildpack
+      --invoker name            language runtime invoker name (detected by default)
-  -l, --local-path path                path to local source to build the image from; only build-pack builds are supported at this time
+      --local-path directory    path to directory containing source code on the local machine
-  -n, --namespace namespace            the namespace of the service
+  -n, --namespace name          kubernetes namespace (defaulted from kube config)
-      --sub-path string                the directory within the git repo to expose, files outside of this directory will not be available during the build
+      --sub-path directory      path to directory within the git repo to checkout
-  -v, --verbose                        print details of command progress
-  -w, --wait                           wait until the created resource reaches either a successful or an error state (automatic with --verbose)
+      --tail                    watch build logs
+      --wait-timeout duration   duration to wait for the function to become ready when watching logs (default "10m")
 ```

 ### Options inherited from parent commands

 ```
-      --kubeconfig path   the path of a kubeconfig (default "~/.kube/config")
-      --master address    the address of the Kubernetes API server; overrides any value in kubeconfig
+      --config file        config file (default is $HOME/.riff.yaml)
+      --kube-config file   kubectl config file (default is $HOME/.kube/config)
+      --no-color           disable color output in terminals
 ```

 ### SEE ALSO

-* [riff function](riff_function.md)	 - Interact with function related resources
+* [riff function](riff_function.md)	 - functions built from source using function buildpacks